AS-201: Flight

 Finally, after months of delays and problems, the first flight of the Saturn IB lifted off from Pad 34.
 The first stage worked perfectly, lifting the rocket to 57 km, when the S-IVB took over and lifted the spacecraft to 425 km.
 The CSM separated and continued upwards to 488 km.

 The CSM then fired its own rocket to accelerate the spacecraft towards Earth.
 The first burn lasted for 184 seconds.
 It then fired later for ten seconds.
 This proved that the engine could restart in space, a crucial part of any crewed flight to the Moon.

 It entered the atmosphere traveling 8300 m/s.
 It splashed down 37 minutes after launch, 72 km from the planned touch down point, and was on board the aircraft carrier USS Boxer two hours later.

 Problems

 There were three problems encountered on the flight.
 The service module engine worked properly for only 80 seconds, interrupted by the presence of helium pressurant gas in the combustion chamber.
 Helium was used to pressurize the fuel tanks but should not have been in the combustion chamber.
 This was caused by a break in an oxidizer line that allowed helium to mix with the oxidizer.

 The second problem was an electrical system failure which caused the command module to lose steering control during reentry.
 Last, measurements that were intended to be taken during reentry, failed due to a short circuit.
 Both of these problems were found to be due to incorrect wiring, and were easily fixed.

 Capsule location

 After the flight the capsule was also used for drop tests at White Sands Missile Range.
-It is now on display at the Strategic Air and Space Museum, Ashland, Nebraska.
+It is now on display at the Strategic Air Command & Aerospace Museum, Ashland, Nebraska.